System Design Space

 Data Mesh is most useful when discussed not as fashionable decentralization, but as an attempt to solve an organizational problem: data is already distributed across domains while ownership and architecture often pretend it is not.

-In real work, this book helps find the balance between domain autonomy, a self-serve platform, and federated governance so that data products become neither chaos nor another centralized bottleneck.
+In real work, this book helps balance domain autonomy, a self-serve platform, and federated governance so data products become neither chaos nor another central queue for every change.

-In interviews and engineering discussions, it is especially valuable when you need to show where a mesh approach helps and where standard fragmentation and coordination overhead start eating the gain.
+In interviews and engineering discussions, it is especially valuable when you need to show where a domain model helps and where fragmented standards and coordination overhead start eating the gain.

 Practical value of this chapter